So I was having a little chat with my colleague, and he told me, “Java is free and open source.”

 2. Learn via Projects

-Before you contribute to open source projects, you’ll probably want to put your newly acquired Java programming skills to the test with a few personal projects.
+Before you contribute to open-source projects, you’ll probably want to put your newly acquired Java programming skills to the test with a few personal projects.

-To help you get started, I put together an awesome list of 10 Java Project for Beginners that includes full video tutorials for each project.
+To help you get started, I put together an awesome list of 10 Java Projects for Beginners that includes full video tutorials for each project.
 The best part about these tutorials is that they’re absolutely free!